 The subjective ratings of the pages were arranged separately after the experiment.
 The subjects reviewed the 40 experimental pages once again with no time limit.
 The subjects were asked to judge the aesthetic quality of "good" or "bad" for each page.
 And all subjects confirmed the pages they saw in the test had never been seen before.

-data collection：
+Data collection：

 Each page in the test gets a final score based on how many “good” or “bad” ratings it received.
 The figure xx is the distribution of the 40 pages on the scores.

-the distribution is apparently bimodal.
-The 20 pages with score less than 0.5 are exactly same pages collected from the www.
+The distribution is apparently bimodal.
+The 20 pages with score less than 0.5 are exactly the same pages collected from the www.
 In other words, these 20 pages are recognized as "bad" pages without any doubt.